-Dining on board the Grand Victoria is a new take on flavor combinations for our guests to savor.
+Dining on board the luxury barge Grand Victoria is a new take on flavor combinations for our guests to savor.
 We make sure your meals are delicious, wonderful experiences.
 Our formal dining room has an air of sophistication with dark brown wood tones and rich colorful hues that livens up the space while keeping it classy.
 We bring luxury to our table settings with fine dinnerware.
 Lenox French Perle dinnerware in soft hues are a graceful addition to breakfast.
 We bring the fresh feel of the French countryside to fine dining with Villeroy & Boch’s Artesano Provecal Lavender collection.
 The unique florals, Provencal designs, and colors add a natural elegance to our lunch table setting.
 An exquisitely elegant table becomes a dream come true with Waterford china and crystal gracing our full course dinner table setting.

 The dining setting is simple but it’s the Italian chandelier with Murano glass in the shape of tulips that adds glamour and makes a huge style punch.
 Our wallpaper is different bold colors but our décor is blended with creams and whites, which fuses all elements of the room.
 The combination of shapes, the natural palette with the tactile softness of the white dining chairs emanates a wonderful sense of calm in our sophisticated elegant dining room.